Comparing Sequential Forecasters

 \subsection{Comparing Statistical Postprocessing Methods for Weather Forecasts}

-As our second real-data experiment and an illustration of our e-processes derived in Section~\ref{sec:eprocess}, we compare a set of statistical postprocessing methods for weather forecasts \citep{vannitsem2021statistical}, following recent work by \citet{henzi2021valid}.
+As our second real-data experiment, we compare a set of statistical postprocessing methods for weather forecasts~\citep{vannitsem2021statistical}, following the recent work by \citet{henzi2021valid}.
 Statistical postprocessing here refers to the process of correcting for biases and dispersion errors in ensemble weather forecasts, which are produced by perturbing the initial conditions of numerical weather prediction (NWP) methods.
 As ensemble forecasts are commonly used in state-of-the-art weather forecasting systems as a means of producing probabilistic forecasts, statistical postprocessing is considered a key component of modern weather forecasting.